 Highway/Road # of Cellular Satellite Call

 System Call Boxes Boxes

-Hwy 36 7 4
+Hwy 36 7 5

-Hwy 96 5 4
+Hwy 96 5 5

 Hwy 169 1

 Bald Hills Road 1 1

 A key element of the analysis is how many and what type of call boxes can be purchased and maintained.
 Satellite call boxes carry significantly more expense.
 The cost of materials for a satellite box is \$11,090, plus an additional \$800 per year for each satellite phone line.
+The cost per minute is also higher for the satellite phone.

 For the call box expansion, costs will be dependent on the final number of additional call boxes recommended for installation.
 This plan provides a financial analysis based on current cost estimates and current needs, but stops short of identifying specific siting.
-Final call box types and costs will be dependent on the locations chosen, which will occur in coordination with Caltrans District 1 safety engineers under the terms of an encroachment permit.
+Final call box types and costs will be dependent on the locations chosen, which will occur in coordination with Caltrans District 1 safety engineers and CASE Systems management.
+HCSAFE will secure an encroachment permit for all work.